Online Shopping-A Boon For Myasthenics

-Of course, I shopped from both sites for garments, sarees, accessories, etc. but it was only 3 years ago that I got hooked onto online shopping.
+Of course, I shopped at both sites for garments, sarees, accessories, etc. but it was only 3 years ago that I got hooked on online shopping.
 Albeit for a different reason.

 You see, with Myasthenia Gravis you are left more or less disabled.
 Harsh as it may sound, it is the truth.

 Shopping – A Task For People With Autoimmune Disorders

 To dress up in a jiffy, hop into the car, reach for the mall, time-pass window shop to eventually buy one piece in the entire day, chill out with a cup of coffee before catching a movie towards evening followed by dinner at the latest joint that opened…all seems a dream now.
 A thing of the distant past.

 I was in the ICU.
 The year 2015.
 I had shed almost 10 to 12 kgs in a span of 3 months.
 Myasthenia crisis.
 Sexy I looked to the world.
 I loved my flat tummy, I wouldn’t lie.
 All clothes of mine now seemed like maternity wear.
 As I lay on that bed, waiting daily to hear the magic word ‘Discharge’ from the doctor, I did something I had never done earlier.

 As mentioned in my earlier posts, I had special permission to have my mobile in the ICU, since I was in a fully conscious state compared to the rest of the bed occupants of the Neuro and Stroke ICU.
 2 rules were broken that day.
 One, of using the phone for anything other than listening to music.
 Two, of shopping when needed.